elizazhang21/Selene/README.md

 New feature has been added today -- retrieving fflog parses from FF Logs API(Still using dps ranking instead of rdps ranking.
 Will be updated in the future.)

 Example: !fflog First Second World

+## Update Aug 22.
+Ranking and dps have changed to rdps.